nicholaswilde/recipes/docs/italian/spaghetti-all'assassina.md

 ### Step 1

-Whisk water, tomato paste, and sugar together in medium saucepan.
+Whisk water, [tomato paste][1], and sugar together in medium saucepan.
 Bring to simmer over medium-high heat, then reduce heat to low to keep tomato broth warm.

 ### Step 2